kena741/tinaverify-admin-dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Email Confirmation Setup

+By default, Supabase requires email confirmation for new user signups.
+To disable this for development:

+1. Go to your Supabase Dashboard
+2. Navigate to **Authentication** → **Settings** → **Email Auth**
+3. Disable **"Enable email confirmations"** for development
+4. Or keep it enabled and users will receive confirmation emails

+If email confirmation is enabled:
+- Users must click the confirmation link in their email before they can log in
+- The confirmation email is sent automatically after signup
+- Users will see a helpful error message if they try to login before confirming
+# zuludine